Business Resources for Coronavirus (COVID-19)

 - Kansas Department of Health and Environment

 - Riley County Health Department - In cooperation with Ascension Via Christi and local medical partners a screening phone line available at 785-323-6400.
-This number will be used to answer basic questions that you may have to help determine if you should contact your local health care provider.

 - Risk Assessment Guidance - CDC